danielbush/BeerBot/README.md

 Well, in the pry repl, look at ```@bot```.
 It's an array (take a look at the source code for bot.rb in ```lib/*/```).
 BeerBot will start with the first bot module in the array, and look for a response, and continue working through the array till it hits the first module to respond.

-At the moment, the first module to response with non-nil terminates any further look ups.
+At the moment, the first module to respond with non-nil terminates any further look ups.

 ### Scheduling